captainnova/dmri_segmenter/README.md

 - future (for python 2/3 compatibility)
 - scikit-image
 - scikit-learn
-- if using scikit-learn > 0.23.2: onnxruntime
+- if using scikit-learn > 0.23.2 (very likely): onnxruntime
 - optional (needed for saving trained classifiers in onnx format, not for day-to-day use): skl2onnx

 ## Versions
-- 2.0.0 released 2024-01-03 (onnx support + improvments from using `morphological_geodesic_active_contour`)
+- 2.0.0 released 2024-01-03 (onnx support + improvements from using
+  `morphological_geodesic_active_contour`)
+  - If you had trouble before with either loading the classifier, or challenging images with iffy receiver coils and/or nasty EPI distortion, 2+ should help a lot - please give it a try!
 - 1.3.0 released 2021-06-30 (restores compatibility with recent scikit-learn
   versions, e.g. 0.24.+)
 - 1.2.0 released 2019-09-29 (adds python 3 compatibility)